 If you clean the entire house with the same bucket of water, you’ll end up with a messy, dirtier, and sticky floor especially if it is wooden, tile, or laminate.

-The problem with this routine is that you’ll be having dirtier water as you go by since the mop picks up dirt and dumps it into the water in your bucket.
+The problem with this routine is that your water will get dirtier as you go since the mop picks up dirt and dumps it into the water in your bucket.

 Technically, you’re not actually cleaning the floor but transferring the dirt to new places on the floor.
 Even when you decide to rinse the floor with clean water, you’ll be skipping the most important stage of the cleaning process which is the cleaning itself.

 The clean water won’t remove the dirt meant to be removed by chemicals in cleaning agents.
 As a result of this, you’ll have a greasy and sticky floor.